PyExplorer/catch_verbs/README.md

-#Get top verbs
+#Catch verbs

-Get top verbs is a static analysis tool for python code that catches verbs from functions name.
+Catch verbs is a static analysis tool for python code that catches verbs from functions name.

 ##Example

 #####From command line:

-*$ python3 get_top_verbs.py*
+*$ python3 catch_verbs.py*

 --- . ---